motion/orbit/notes/write.md

 - This is a big productivity boost for me, as it lets my subconscious think
 - Often after I "clean up" I find myself moving into my notes to take down a few ideas
 - I've even often done cleaning just because I'm feeling unfocused, and often find myself "miraculously" doing something that seems totally unrelated, but unlocks my next step of work

+---

+# Why Orbit took so long to build

+- There's a fundamental tension when building a startup:

+On one hand, you need to have a "demo":
+   1. To pitch to potential co-founders and employees
+   2. To show to investors
+   3. To make sales

+On the other hand, you want to build the product efficiently and risk-free:
+   1. Validate hardest techinical ideas first to see how long they will take
+   2. Sketch high level, but then build lowest level stuff before highest level, so you aren't constantly re-doing things.
+   3. One great example is a UI kit:
+       1. If you are building your app, and using custom views, putting together a Storybook-like playground first will save you innumerable  time:
+           1. You can HMR and iterate much quicker than inside a big app
+           2. You can isolate views and ensure they are well test
+   4. Plus, efficiency demands that you build certain things "together":
+       1. As you change certain structures in your app, you should update the other areas rather than let them "rot".
+       2. As you run into problems in lower levels, you should fix them when you are there, rather than adding more and more layers of hacks.

+So there's this huge tension here.
+Which do you do?

+I took a contrarian take, but I could only do it because we were post-money, and because we have incredible investors who are completely hands-off (FF).

+I think this is actually one of my most contrarian takes, as at every step in a startup you will hear the following: "did you make a sale yet?", "wheres the MVP?", "why haven't you shipped something small?".

+For some ideas this makes sense.
+For big ideas, this almost never makes any sense.
+If you are building the next Docker, or the next Dropbox, you will fail if you launch your product and it barely works.
+If you are building the next iPhone, you will fail if your touchscreen isn't smooth, and your apps don't look great.
+Other phones had these features, what made the iPhone stand out?
+It got the "big picture" and the "small details" right.
+It stood out.

+Standing out is crucial for big ideas.
+A poorly done big idea is worth almost nothing, while a cohesive and well-built big idea is equally hard to ignore.

+Traditionally, startups would do the following:

+1. Hack together a pitch/demo/sale
+2. Raise money
+3. Deliver MVP
+4. Attempt sales
+5. Iterate 3-4 continuously

+In my mind, not enough startups are doing this:

+1. Hack together a pitch/demo/sale
+2. Raise money
+3. Build out your product until it's great
+4. Keep hot leads alive, get feedback as you can
+5. Attempt sales and iterate

+It may not seem much different, but what happens is it gives you time to most efficiently build.
+It's easy to say: this is just what developers want, another reason to architect astronaut.
+But it's also easy to say: ship early.
+The truth is, if you have the right intuitions about the market, I'd bet the latter strategy will allow you launch with a 2-3x better product: and not in terms of just features or design, but in terms of market-fit.
+Because most products "fit" is a result of a really clear, compelling demo.
+And you'll know when you have it.
+It's far easier to build a compelling demo when you can plan to have 6-12 months of continous development, without having to put out fires for clients every week, and without having to rush to the next "demo" you want to send out.
+They are antithetical to each other, and while each startup is unique and you'll need *some* amount of balance between the two, I have a strong belief that in our MVP-infested culture, today, the latter is being almost wholly ignored, which means theres less competition at the "top" of the quality market for whatever product you are building.